The Modern Hercules (part 1)

-Follows on chronologically from the Exemplary volume, and is a companion to the Performed volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
+The Modern Hercules (part 1) follows on chronologically from the Exemplary volume, and is a companion to the Performed volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
 It will include consideration of contemporary art, children’s literature, cartoons, political and commercial discourses.
-Volume 2 considers screen adaptations.
+Part 2 exclusively considers screen adaptations.

 Series Editor: Emma Stafford (Leeds)